NW-PaGe/avian-flu/README.md

 - Furin Cleavage site

 ## Scientific Decisions
-- Subsampling strategy: Prioritizes WA, regional (British Columbia, Idaho, etc... ) while maintaining national/global context.
-Heavy emphasis on Asian subsampling.
+- **Subsampling strategy**: Prioritizes WA, regional (British Columbia, Idaho, etc... ) while maintaining national/global context.
+Heavy emphasis on Asia & North America subsampling. {more here]}
-- Root Selection:
+- **Root Selection**: Guangdong Goose [more here]
-- Other adjustments:
+- **Other adjustments**:

 ## Adapting for Another State
-- Instructions on how to adapt this build for another state.
+- [Instructions on how to adapt this build for another state.]

 ## Expected Outputs and Interpretation

 - `auspice/` folder contains:
 - `results/` folder contains:

+## Questions
+For any questions please submit them to our [Discussions](https://github.com/NW-PaGe/avian-flu/discussions) page otherwise [Issues](https://github.com/NW-PaGe/avian-flu/issues) can be logged as a Git issue.

 ## Acknowledgements